If you’ve been using the free Astra theme for awhile, it’s time to take a look at the Astra Pro Plugin.

-Click this link to get to base typography and heading settings.
+In Astra Options, click the Customize Fonts link to get to base typography and heading settings in your website.

 You’ll have the option to change your basic font setting and typography for all six headers.

-But with Astra Pro Typography Module, you can manage typography throughout your website.
-Not just the base typography and six headings like in the free theme.
+But with Astra Pro Typography you can manage other typography throughout your website such as:

 - Blog / Archive